Compensation and Talent Management Committee Charter

 - Review at least annually the Company’s inclusion and diversity programs, policies, and practices to determine their effectiveness.

-- Periodically review and make recommendations as to the Company’s Sustainability Strategy (as it pertains to environmental, human rights, and other corporate social responsibility matters) and risk management policies and procedures.
+- Under the guidance of the Corporate Governance and Nominating Committee, periodically review and make recommendations as to the Company’s ESG Strategy and related risk management policies and procedures relative to human capital management (including environmental, human rights, and other corporate social responsibility matters).

 - Approve the hiring of a Senior Officer of the Company or the promotion of any Officer to Senior Officer position including the related compensation package, the terms and conditions of employment, and any benefits that may be provided upon the cessation of employment.